theonetruenerd/VenusLibraryDocumentation/docs/source/Labware_Properties.rst

   :return: None
   :rtype: N/A

-.. py:function:: Get_NameAndFileName(device io_instrument, sequence i_sequenceLabware, variable o_viewName, variable o_fileName)
+.. ven:function:: Get_NameAndFileName(device io_instrument, sequence i_sequenceLabware, variable o_viewName, variable o_fileName)

   This function outputs the labware view name and the file name associated with it (with path)